fmtutil-user

 one given will be used to save any changes from --enable or

-then the algorithm is more complex:
+algorithm is more complicated:

 1) If $TEXMFCONFIG/web2c/fmtutil.cnf or $TEXMFHOME/web2c/fmtu-